 It is never too late to live pain-free.

 Pain can be scary, but not seeking solutions is even more frightening.
 Help is out there.
-In Sherman Oaks, we assist patients from Los Angeles and Orange County to discover the root cause of their pain, identify possible solutions, and help patients get on the road to leading a productive life.
-Learn more about Trigeminal Neuralgia and discover if you are a candidate for treatment.
-Schedule your TMJ-related trigeminal neuralgia consultation with Dr. Eddie Siman today.
+At the TMJ Expert we help our patients discover the root cause of their pain, identify possible solutions, and help patients get on the road to leading a productive life.
+To learn more and to find more about trigeminal Neuralgia Beverly Hills & Sherman Oaks TMJ specialist, Dr. Eddie Siman, can answer any questions you have during a consultation and can determine if you'd be a good candidate for treatment.
+Schedule your TMJ-related trigeminal neuralgia consultation with Dr. Eddie Siman today!

 Dr. Eddie Siman has over 35 years of experience and is a premier TMJ and Sleep Apnea expert in Los Angeles and Orange County.
 Many come to Dr. Eddie Siman with severe tinnitus, migraine problems, and sleep apnea with no relief in sight.
 Little do these patients know that their painful symptoms are tied to the Temporomandibular joint (TMJ).
 Think outside the box and pay a simple visit to Dr. Siman today so you can finally find the source of all your pain and get rid of it once and for all.